-The EPA has either proposed or recently finalized six regulations and modified one additional regulation.
-These are: a) Cross-State Air Pollution Rule (CSAPR); b) Mercury and Air Toxics Standards (MATS): c) Clean Power Plan; d) Cooling Water Intake Structures; e) Coal Combustion Residuals; f) Effluent Limitation Guidelines; and g) a 1-hour sulfur dioxide National Ambient Air Quality Standard (NAAQS).
+The EPA has recently enacted a number of regulations with significant potential to impact SCE&G operations.
+These are: a) Cross-State Air Pollution Rule (CSAPR); b) Mercury and Air Toxics Standards (MATS): c) Clean Power Plan; d) Cooling Water Intake Structures Rule; e) Coal Combustion Residuals (CCR) Rule; f) Effluent Limitation Guidelines; and g) a 1hour sulfur dioxide (SO2) National Ambient Air Quality Standard (NAAQS).
 A discussion of these proposed and finalized regulations follows.

 a.
-Cross-State Air Pollution Rule (CSAPR): On July 6, 2011, the EPA issued the Cross-State Air Pollution Rule to reduce emissions of SO_2 and NO_X from power plants in the eastern half of the United States.
+Cross-State Air Pollution Rule (CSAPR): On July 6, 2011, the EPA issued the Cross-State Air Pollution Rule to reduce emissions of SO2 and NOx from power plants in the eastern half of the United States.
 A series of court actions stayed this rule until October 23, 2014, when the U.S. Court of Appeals for the D.C.
 Circuit issued an order granting a motion to lift the stay.
-On December 3, 2014, the EPA published an interim final rule that aligns the dates in the CSAPR rule text with the revised court-ordered schedule, thus delaying the implementation dates to 2015 for Phase 1 implementation and to 2017 for Phase 2.
-SC is not a Phase 2 state.
+On July 28, 2015, the Court of Appeals held that Phase 2 emissions budgets for certain states, including South Carolina, required reductions in emissions beyond the point necessary to achieve downwind attainment and were, therefore, invalid.
+The State of South Carolina has chosen to remain in the CSAPR program, even though this recent court ruling exempted the state.
+This allows the state to remain compliant with regional haze standards.

-CSAPR, replaces the Clean Air Interstate Rule (CAIR), and requires a total of 28 states to reduce annual SO2 emissions, annual NO_x emissions and/or ozone season NO_x emissions to assist in attaining the 1997 ozone and fine particle and 2006 fine particle National Ambient Air Quality Standards (NAAQS).
-The rule establishes an emissions cap for SO2 and NO_x and limits the trading region for emission allowances by separating affected states into two groups with no trading between the groups.
+CSAPR, replaces the Clean Air Interstate Rule (CAIR), and requires a total of 28 states to reduce annual SO2 emissions, annual NOx emissions and/or ozone season NOx emissions to assist in attaining the 1997 ozone and fine particle and 2006 fine particle National Ambient Air Quality Standards (NAAQS).
+The rule establishes an emissions cap for SO2 and NOx and limits the trading region for emission allowances by separating affected states into two groups with no trading between the groups.